 The lead author also sent the fictional narratives and illustration ideas to a professional artist, who created a cartoon for each.

-Workshop Results
+preliminary Results

 There were three types of outputs from the workshop.
-First, four lists of threats and vulnerabilities were captured via an online collaborative whiteboard: first, where the participants discussed the case study on its own, then after studying and discussing each of the fictional narratives in turn.
+First, four lists of threats and vulnerabilities were captured via an online collaborative whiteboard with four (4) slides: first, where the participants discussed the case study on its own, then after studying and discussing each of the three (3) fictional narratives in turn.
 Though participants discussed the same fictional product each time, all four lists are different.
 The second output was the workshop transcript (created by Microsoft Teams) with the discussions between participants ideating threats and debating their applicability.
 The fictional narratives encouraged much more discussion focusing on different aspects of GeneVault and the settings.
 The third output was the final online questionnaire completed by the participants.

 One aspect in common for the use case and stories is that participants presupposed dystopian settings, perhaps because we asked them to focus on threats.
-Figure 2 shows a snapshot of the workshop output, with the list of threats for GeneVault where it is used to control home, work and public devices.
-The fictional narrative inspiring this output was based on a short science fiction story titled Eat, Drink and Be Merry by Dian Girard, and the corresponding image in the top right corner shows a GeneVault user with a health condition failing to purchase alcohol.
+Figure 2 shows one snapshot of the workshop output, with the list of threats for GeneVault where it is used to control home, work and public devices.
+In this particular output, tthe fictional narrative inspiring it was based on a short science fiction story titled Eat, Drink and Be Merry by Dian Girard, and the corresponding image in the top right corner shows a GeneVault user with a health condition failing to purchase alcohol.